michaelaye/cookiecutter-pypackage-minimodern/README.md

 for Python packages, and some guidelines for Python packaging.

-This is a fork of [pyproject-minimal](https://github.com/kragniz/cookiecutter-pypackage-minimal) aiming at support of the latest developments in Python dev tools, python packaging and Github functionalities.
+This is a fork of [pyproject-minimal](https://github.com/kragniz/cookiecutter-pypackage-minimal) aiming at support of the latest developments in Python dev tools, python packaging, Github functionalities and *de facto* standards.

 This is meant to be as simple as possible but as powerful as necessary, however it won't help you beyond the initial configuration.